annomroot/r-mail/README.md

    * Python - python should be installed on the system to run this.\
               for downloading python go to official site [python.org](https://www.python.org/downloads) download it's leatest version and install in your system.

-   * requests - to install this requests type this in terminal/cmd :
+   * requests - to install requests type this in terminal/cmd :

     pip install requests
-   * html2text - to install this html2text type this in terminal/cmd :
+   * html2text - to install html2text type this in terminal/cmd :

     pip install html2text